Iipal/RTv1-42/README.md

 - **make fclean**: Expands `make clean` to delete also executable RTv1, libraries libft and libftsdl.
 - **make re**: It's rules - **make fclean** & **make** in one.
 - **make pre**: It's rules - **make del** & **make** in one.
+- **make profie_all**: Re-compile all RTv1 source files without optimization flags but with `-no-pie -pg -O0` for profiling.
 - **make debug_all**: Re-compile all RTv1 source files without optimization flags but with `-g3` for debug.
+- **make profile**: Compile RTv1 source files without optimization flags but with `-no-pie -pg -O0` for profiling.
 - **make debug**: Compile RTv1 source files without optimization flags but with `-g3` for debug.
 - **make norme**: Check all libft, libftsdl and RTv1 `*.c` and `*.h` files for norme errors.
 (Works only on MacOS in school42)
 > If you change RTv1 source code use: `make del & make` or equal rule - `make pre` for re-compile only RTv1 executable without re-compile libft and libftsdl.